solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ### Why do we need BatchReceiptRoot?

-The gossip protocol pushes a new message every 7500ms, the time taken by a slot is 400ms, if we were to push a new message that would consume more bandwidth.
+The gossip protocol pushes a new message every 7500ms, the time taken by a slot is 400ms, if we were to push a new message for every slot then that would consume more bandwidth.

 Additionally the CRDS is not designed to handle multiple of the same record types for a particular node hence it doesn't allow us to store records for as long as